merlinkv/ZX_Dandanator_MTD/README.md

 # Updates

 * 20-09-2024
-  - mSD slot chagen to Push-Push
+  - mSD slot has been changed to Push-Push
-  - Added two leds LROM1 & LROM2 to identify the active ROM
+  - Added two leds (LROM1 & LROM2) to identify the active ROM
   - Now it's possible to use a Joystick with two fire buttons (e.g. shooting and throwing grenades) in games that support it or are patched to do so.
   - In order to use the second fire button, you must program the Arduino Nano with the firmware published in the 'Firmware' folder.
   - The stock firmware works and can be programmed from the ROM Generator, but in this case only one fire button will work.